acryptos/docs.acryptos.com/acryptos-vaults.md

 ## Venus Vaults

-These Vaults stake recursively on Venus at ~3.67X leverage, farms XVS and swaps it for more of the staked token.
+These Vaults stake recursively on Venus at ~7.6X leverage, farm XVS and swap it for more of the staked token.

 At start, users may notice the value of their holdings in the Vault **slowly decreasing on each block**.